ivin-titus/ivin-titus/README.md

 ### **📂 Featured Projects**
 #### 1. [Project Yuki](https://yuki.ivin.site/)
-An AI-powered virtual best friend that chats, tracks emotions, and evolves with you. **(Live on production)**
+An AI-powered virtual best friend that chats, tracks emotions, and evolves with you. **🚀 Live, Iterative development**

 #### 2. [Hori-Z](https://horiz.ivin.site/)
-A decentralized, privacy-first social platform with anonymous and public posting modes. **(in early development stage)**
+A decentralized, privacy-first social platform with anonymous and public posting modes. **🔧 Early development**

 #### 3. [RoleLinker](https://rolelinker.ivin.site/)
-A smart job-matching platform connecting recruiters and seekers by skills and roles. **(in development stage)**
+A smart job-matching platform connecting recruiters and seekers by skills and roles. **🚀 Live, Iterative development**

 #### 4. [ReSmart](https://github.com/ivin-titus/ReSmart)
-A smart app for repurposing old smartphones - IoT controls, make it as a NAS Server and more.
+A smart app for repurposing old smartphones - IoT controls, make it as a NAS Server and more **⏸️ Paused for restructure**

 #### 5. [Text-Encryption](https://github.com/ivin-titus/Text-Encryption)
-A simple Python + flutter app that demonstrates a simple encryption algorithm made by me.
+A simple Python + flutter app that demonstrates a simple encryption algorithm made by me. **🚀 Live**

 #### 6. [Link-Shortener-and-QR-Code-Generator](https://github.com/ivin-titus/Link-Shortener-and-QR-Code-Generator)
-A web tool to shorten URLs and generate QR codes.
+A web tool to shorten URLs and generate QR codes. **🚀 Live**

 #### 7. [Password-Generator](https://github.com/ivin-titus/password-generator)
-A tool to generate strong and secure passwords.
+A tool to generate strong and secure passwords. **🚀 Live**

 #### 8. [Bing-AutoSearch](https://github.com/ivin-titus/bing-autosearch)
-Automates Bing search based on predefined queries and actions.  **(Deprecated)**
+Automates bing search and tasks for Microsoft Rewards.  **⚠️ Deprecated**

 #